No. 8 Kansas avenges earlier loss to No. 7 K-State, 90-78

 It was the Jayhawks who controlled the rematch.

-“I didn’t want to get a technical.
-I didn’t mind getting a technical, though,” Tang said.
-“I’ve been in here too many times where I feel like the crowd impacts the referees.
-And they’re human beings, and this is no knock on them.
-I just wanted them to know I did not feel like the calls were being even on both ends.”
+They used a 16-7 run in the first half that included a technical foul on Kansas State coach Jerome Tang to build a 32-19 lead.
+And when Johnson answered with eight straight points for the Wildcats, and the lead was eventually trimmed to four, the reigning national champs pulled away again down the stretch.

-The Wildcats answered with a run of their own, closing within 37-32.
-But that’s when Wilson hit back-to-back 3-pointers and Zach Clemence, forced onto the court due to foul trouble among starters, added one of his own.
+It was 37-32 when Wilson hit back-to-back 3-pointers and Zach Clemence added one of his own.
+And by the time Wilson made two foul shots with about 10 seconds left, Kansas had built a 49-37 lead that it took to the break.

-Kansas eventually led 49-37 at the break.
-And while the Wildcats briefly got within six in the second half, the outcome never seemed in jeopardy.
-The Jayhawks stretched their lead to 16 before cruising to the finish.
+The Wildcats briefly got within six in the second half before the Jayhawks stretched their lead to as many as 16.

-“I thought we had a bunch of self-inflicted wounds,” Tang said.
-“Part of it was the environment, part of it was the scheme and how we tried to attack them.
-We’ll go back and look at it.”

 OFFICIATING OOPS